joshuaSYSS/reversiAI/README.md

 ## Description of AI
 - Minimax with search depth of 8
-- Obtained an ELO of 1214 (against an 800-rated greedy bot)
+- Obtained an ELO of 1214